-Minimum Credits: 3 Maximum Credits: 3 This class examines the meaning, varieties, and extent of white collar crime in America.
-The course investigates the developmental history of this concept, theories of white collar crime causation, specific types of white collar crime empirical and theoretical controversies surrounding white collar
+Minimum Credits: 3 Maximum Credits: 3 This class examines the meaning, varied

+This class examines the meaning, varieties, and extent of white collar crime in America.
+The course investigates the developmental history of this concept, theories of white collar crime causation, specific types of white collar crime empirical and theoretical controversies surrounding white collar crime, and the probable future directions for this type of criminal behavior.